OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch2.md

-In this challenge, you will scan the next available open port that `nmap` found to check for vulnerabilities.
+In this challenge, you will scan the last available open port that `nmap` found to check for vulnerabilities.
 There are a number of [Vulnerability Scanning Tools](https://owasp.org/www-community/Vulnerability_Scanning_Tools) that can be used for this.

 Your security tests should include the following attack types based on OWASP top 10: